-Replace last sentence of 1st paragraph of section 9-1.16E(3) with:
+Replace the last sentence of the 1st paragraph of section 9-1.16E(3) with:

-The documents include schedule, safety submittals, traffic control plan, water pollution control submittals, erosion control submittals, and dust control submittals.
+The documents include QC plans, schedules, traffic control plans, water pollution control submittals, and dust control submittals.

-Add to 1st paragraph of section 9-1.16E(3):
+Add to the 1st paragraph of section 9-1.16E(3):

-If you fail to comply with water pollution control, erosion control, or dust control specifications, the Department withholds part of the progress payment.
+If you fail to comply with water pollution control or dust control requirements, the Department withholds part of the progress payment.

-Replace 2nd paragraph of section 9-1.16E(4) with:
+Replace the 2nd paragraph of section 9-1.16E(4) with: